vestrel00/Security-Project/README.txt

 I've documented everything so you may get away with browsing my source without having to read lines of code.
 Just read documentation to avoid headache!

+Refer to TODO.txt to see what is still left to be done.
+Refer to MANUAL.txt for instructions on how to run this though should be obvious.

 P.S.
 I said that I would do a GUI but I think I've spent too much time on this already.